Pollinator House (Flat Packed)

 Bamboo inserts have been sustainably sourced, making for deluxe pollinator suites.

-Please note: product studio images shown on this page are from the 2017 Pollinator house.
-The 2018 Pollinator House has some minor differences, including 2 panels which combine to make the back and bottom sides of the house.
+Please note: some images shown on this page are from the 2017 Pollinator House.
+The 2019 edition has some minor differences, including 2 panels which combine to make the back and bottom sides of the house.

 All images are for illustrative purposes, actual product may vary slightly.
 The Pollinator House is made from salvaged timber hive panels which were created from naturally grown resources, this means each house will be unique.
 Please see our FAQ for more information on our natural timber characteristics.